 The Department is Underfunded

-People work at nonprofits because they want to see a change in the world, and many of these people quit nonprofit jobs when they are unable to make that change.
+People work at nonprofits because they want to be a nonprofit organization icon, and many of these people quit nonprofit jobs when they are unable to make that level.
 Without the right resources, it can feel almost impossible for employees to meet their objectives and help the cause they care so much about.

 For example, a marketer who is operating on a micro-budget can get creative with promotions, but they will need to increase their marketing budget at some point if they want to attract more donors.
 Without this budget increase, the nonprofit can only reach so many people, limiting the number of donations given.